What to pack in your hospital bag - and what not to pack!

 Ultimate checklist of what to pack in your hospital bag (and what to leave at home!)

-You should take 3 or 4 of our reusable maternity / night pads to hospital.
-Although generally if you have a good delivery you won't be in hospital for more than 24 hours or so after your baby is born, this allows for heavy lochia.
-Because they're reusable, our maternity pads are a great addition to your hospital bag, they can be rinsed in the sink and stored in a pod or wetbag until you are home, simply unzip the bag, add your normal detergent and press go on a 30 degree wash.
+Because they're reusable, our maternity pads are a great addition to your hospital bag, they can be rinsed in the sink and stored in a wetbag (or even a plastic bag) until you are home, simply unzip the bag, add your normal detergent and press go on a 30 degree wash.

 Hang to dry - much quicker than a midnight dash for more giant plastic pads!
 Pop them in the fridge or freezer wet with water, witch hazel or chamomile tea to soothe your stitches!